-Thanh Long Water Puppet Theatre, on the northeastern bank of Hoan Kiem Lake, is certainly not 1,000 years old, nor reminiscent of the traditional environment in which water puppet shows would have taken place, but if you want to see this art form it’s easy accessible, reasonably priced and an authentic performance.
+Thang Long Water Puppet Theatre, on the northeastern bank of Hoan Kiem Lake, is certainly not 1,000 years old, nor reminiscent of the traditional environment in which water puppet shows would have taken place, but if you want to see this art form it’s easy accessible, reasonably priced and an authentic performance.

 The show starts with a short musical composition on traditional instruments, played by the small orchestra to the side of the pond; it’s introduced in Vietnamese and English and then the puppet performances begin with a prelude by clown Teu, a funny looking puppet with sprouting hair.
 Then things really come to life, with a band of drummers taking to the watery stage.

 Tickets can be bought from the box office in advance or on the day, but they do sell out, particularly in high season, so you may need to be flexible with your timings.
-Most of the audience were there with large tour groups.

 If you’re a fan, other options for indulging your love of water puppets near Hanoi include the shows put on at the Museum of Ethnology or a tour to a village outside of Hanoi to meet a puppet master.
 Contact a travel agent such as Exotissimo to arrange this.